Diagnostic Imaging Services

 Nuclear medicine may use X-rays, MRI or CAT scans to capture images and can aid in the diagnosis and treatment of cancer, heart problems and gastrointestinal or neurological disorders.

-Rio Grande Regional Hospital offers comprehensive routine and diagnostic services to women of all ages in a setting that is warm and supportive.
-These services include softer mammography, stereotactic breast biopsy, breast ultrasound and bone density testing.
+Rio Grande Regional Hospital’s Imaging Center is located next to the hospital, where the dedicated care team provides an enhanced patient experience and a comfortable environment through personalized, attentive care.
+The Imaging Center offers comprehensive routine and diagnostic services to women of all ages in a setting that is warm and supportive.
+These services include 3D mammography, which leads to increased image specificity, accurate results, and a reduction in unnecessary recalls, in addition to stereotactic breast biopsy, breast ultrasound and bone density testing.

 Interventional radiology (IR) uses a combination of imaging and minimally invasive surgery to diagnose and treat a variety of medical conditions.

 Narrow catheters and other small instruments are guided through blood vessels and other body sites to take tissue samples, deliver treatments or perform other interventions, without the need for an open-surgery.
 This means patients can receive needed treatments with less pain (much smaller incisions) and, usually, shorter recovery time.

 Interventional radiology procedures performed at Rio Grande Regional Hospital include:

 - Balloon angioplasty and stenting